 Employee Motivation

-The author in this book makes use of the latest research on employee motivation by the Hay Group.
+The author of this book makes use of the latest research on employee motivation by the Hay Group.

-As the name suggests, the book discusses the factors that hinder the performance and thus the motivation of employees.
+As the name suggests, this employee motivation book discusses the factors that hinder the performance and thus the motivation of employees.
 These factors are excessive procedures, lack of resources, overly narrow roles, etc.

-Moreover, the book also proposes the necessary practices that can be used for eliminating these factors.
+Moreover, the book also proposes the necessary practices that can be used to eliminate these factors.

-The author in this book reveals the results of the studies conducted by the Hay group.
-And in one of the studies, it was found that due to the unfavorable working conditions, the employees become unproductive.
+The author of this book reveals the results of the studies conducted by the Hay Group.
+In one of the studies, it was found that due to the unfavorable working conditions, the employees become unproductive.

 This book also provides its readers with researched-backed tools and practices.
 To find and overcome the factors leading to lesser employee motivation.